coderdj/redax/README.md

 # REDAX
 D. Coderre, 2018, D. Masson, 2020.
 Please see license in LICENSE file.

+NOTE: this repository is no longer maintained - please refer to the active fork on the [AxFoundation](https://github.com/AxFoundation/redax)

 See documentation here: [link](https://coderdj.github.io/redax)
 ## Prerequisites